MicrosoftDocs/SupportArticles-docs/Teams/meetings/troubleshoot-meeting-recording-issues.md

    > [Run Tests: Meeting Recording](https://aka.ms/MeetingRecordingDiag)
 1. In the **Run diagnostic** pane, enter the email address of the user who can't record meetings in the **Username or Email** field, and then select **Run Tests**.

-The tests will return suggested next steps to address any tenant or policy configurations in order to validate that the user is correctly configured to record a meeting in Teams.
+The tests will suggest next steps to address any tenant or policy configurations in order to validate that the user is correctly configured to record a meeting in Teams.

 ## Workaround